Skip to content

 Parameters:

-• field (str): The foreign key field name
+• fk (str): The foreign key field name

-• target_kls (type): The target Pydantic model class
+• target (type): The target Pydantic model class

 id: int